At age 18, Savanna Henvey joined the team at Balhousie Stormont Lodge as a Carer. Fast forward five years and she’s helping manage the home.

 Then, in late 2019, Savanna had a baby boy.
 Nine months later, she was back and, not long after returning, the home advertised for a Deputy Manager.
 Savanna was instantly excited by the opportunity but nervous too.
 “I kept thinking about my age.
 I’m 23 – am I too young?
 It felt like such a great opportunity, so I just went for it and thought ‘what happens, happens’.”

 After being convinced her nerves had got the better of her, Savanna was “shocked and excited” to get the job.
-Then, just a few days later, she was asked to step into the manager’s shoes temporarily while the Home Manager is on study leave.”
+Then, just a few days later, she was asked to step into the manager’s shoes temporarily while the Home Manager was on study leave.”

 While building her experience, Savanna has constantly seized opportunities to learn.
 Since joining Balhousie, she has completed her SVQ2 in Health and Social Care and is currently completing her SVQ3.
 She is a Dementia Ambassador, First Aid Officer and resident foot care expert.
 Savanna has also completed nutrition training, pressure relief training and is already aiming to begin her SVQ4 in Leadership and Management.